shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 5. Call filtering
 6. Saving Results

 In order to execute these steps correctly for your call of interest, you must enter suitable parameter values into a *config.yml* file.
 The name of this file is passed as an argument to AP.exe which reads the file and executes the recognition steps.
 The command line will be explained subsequently.
-We now describe how to set the parameters for each of the five recognition steps, using as a concrete example the config file for the Boobook Owl, *Ninox boobook*.
+We now describe how to set the parameters for each of the six recognition steps, using as a concrete example the config file for the Boobook Owl, *Ninox boobook*.
-Note that the config filename must have the correct structure in order to be recognized by AP.exe, in this case `Towsey.NinoxBoobook.yml`. `Towsey` is the author of the yml file (you can change this to your name) and `NinoxBoobook` is the scientific name of the target species.
+Note that the config filename must have the correct structure in order to be recognized by AP.exe, in this case `Towsey.NinoxBoobook.yml`. `Towsey` is the author of the yml file (you can change this to your name) and `NinoxBoobook` is the scientific name (without spaces) of the target species.

 ## 1. Recording Segmentation